Ryan White HIV/AIDS Part A Program Homepage

 To view the Ryan White Part A Cleveland TGA Services Brochure, please click here.

-The Planning Council has 40 members and meets monthly.
+The Planning Council has a maximum of thirty-five (35) members and meets monthly.
 At least 33% of the membership are persons living with HIV/AIDS.
 Members are appointed by the Cuyahgoa County Executive and the City of Cleveland's mayor.
 All Planning Council meetings are open to the public.

 For more information about the Cuyahoga Regional HIV Services Planning Council, please click here.